-64 E.g. where several departments could handle the data, choose the most suitable with the lowest number of error possibilities.
+74 E.g. where several departments could handle the data, choose the most suitable with the lowest number of error possibilities.

-- 2. Regardless of the installation category, the same tiers of Annex V are applicable for commercial standard fuels65 with regard to calculation factors. - Where the operator demonstrates to the satisfaction of the competent authority, that applying the tiers required by the previous points leads to unreasonable costs (→ section 4.6) or is technically not feasible (→ section 4.6), the operator may apply to major source streams a tier which is - one tier lower in case of category C installations; - one or two tiers lower in case of category B and A installations;
+- Instead of the highest tiers defined, category A installations are required to apply at least the tiers specified in Annex V of the MRR for major source streams. - 2.
+Regardless of the installation category, the same tiers of Annex V are applicable for commercial standard fuels75 with regard to calculation factors. - Where the operator demonstrates to the satisfaction of the competent authority, that applying the tiers required by the previous points leads to unreasonable costs (→ section 4.6) or is technically not feasible (→ section 4.6), the operator may apply to major source streams a tier which is - one tier lower in case of category C installations; - one or two tiers lower in case of category B and A installations;